 Betting has long been a part of the NCAA tournament experience for sports fans.
 The traditional way most have always bet on March Madness is through NCAA tournament bracket sheets in pools at the office or local bars and social clubs.
 These paid pools are actually illegal in most states, but the American Gaming Association (AGA) estimates more than 24 million Americans still fill out brackets and enter every year.

 Pennsylvania sportsbooks may run legal pools of their own, allowing patrons to bet on March Madness the same way most always have.

 The AGA also estimates more than $10 billion is wagered on March Madness games every year.
 Most of it is bet illegally, either through brackets, bookies, or offshore online sportsbooks.

-However, the percentage bet legally should rise substantially in 2019 now that Pennsylvania and five other states have joined Nevada in launching legal sports betting.
+However, the percentage bet legally should rise each year as more and more states legalize sports betting.

 March Madness betting tips

 The process of betting on the NCAA tournament is a lot easier than picking winners.
 Predicting who will be this year’s Cinderella story and making your way through such a huge schedule of NCAA basketball games is hard.
 The following March Madness betting tips should help:

 - There will be upsets.
 It’s just a matter of when and where.
 No. 16 seeds almost never beat No. 1 seeds in the first round.
 In fact, it happened for the first time ever in 2018.
 However, the No. 12 seed beats the No. 5 seed a shocking 65 percent of the time.
 When you’re looking for this year’s shocking upset, start here, look around the middle of the bracket, and avoid the really long odds on the edges.
 Also, look at the odds at your local sportsbook.
 Often the lines will tell you when a team is mis-seeded.